Guide to Using VHF Marine Radio

 As mentioned above VHF range is impacted more by antenna height and antenna gain than transit power.
 So the height of your radio antenna has a major impact on your range of communication.
 For this reason it is recommended to mount your antenna it to the highest possible point on the boat.

-Vhf marine radio protocol cheat sheet
+VHF marine radio protocol cheat sheet

 A (great!) online tutorial